 - Lung conditions

-Lastly, dental disease can also impact a person’s appearance and speech.
-This can, in turn, impact a person’s self-esteem and a reduction of their participation in school, in the workplace or at home.
+Lastly, dental disease can also affect a person’s appearance and speech.
+In turn, this can impact a person’s self-esteem and even lead to a reduction in their participation at school, in the workplace or at home.

 For more information regarding the causes and impact of poor oral health, visit the Australia Institute of Health and Welfare.